Inside The Female Founder Collective LA Workshop

 I thought a lot about those cleared plates and moved chairs as Brittany and I left The Riveter last Thursday, a brassy 6 p.m. sunshine lighting up the sidewalk like a dramatic spotlight overhead.

 “Hey, mind if I drive?”
 Brittany asked when we got to my car.
-In the spirit of females helping females, even if just though L.A. traffic, I nodded my head and told her, “yes.”
+In the spirit of females helping females, even if just though L.A. traffic, I nodded my head and told her, “Go for it.”

 Pictured from left in featured image: Lizzy Mathis, host and founder, The Cool Mom Co.; Katerina Schneider, founder and CEO, Ritual; Ariel Kaye, founder and CEO of Parachute; and Katie Rosen Kitchens, co-founder of FabFitFun.